Roll20/beacon-docs/content/docs/components/actions.md

 - `dispatch`: A `Dispatch` object.
 - `character`: The data of the character performing the action.
 Currently, the action will not receive the character’s bio or GM notes, regardless of whether the player has access to those fields.
+- `actionId` (optional): A unique ID for the action.
+If this id is provided to a `post` or `postRaw` call, the action will be added to the chat's action history and will be filled in the chat box when the user presses the up arrow key.
 - `messageId` (optional): A unique ID for an existing chat message.
 It's included in actions triggered from chat buttons to provide context for the original roll.
 - `rolls` (optional): Included when action is triggered from a chat button.
 Contains the roll results of the original roll.